FactoriaF5Code/rc2-project-9-brownfield-library/README.md

 - Install the git hooks using the `setup.sh` Bash script
 - Make sure you are using Java 17 and that you have Maven installed

+## Good practices and conventions

+- To create a feature or when working in a User Story, use the User Story (or Task) code as a branch name (e.g `BL-16`).
+- Each new commit must start with the prefix `[BL-N]`, where `N` is the story or task number.
+You can exceptionally use the `[fix]` prefix for short-lived branches and quick fixes.

+### Reviews
+- Every time you create a new Pull Request, make sure you add the repo administrators to the PR review + 1 person from a different team.

 ## Running the application

 To compile and run the application, do